Autodesk it | Welcome to the New Possible

 No engineering experience was no problem for Bez.
 Autodesk’s learning resources and the accessibility of Fusion 360 enabled him to totally redesign and make a radically better tattoo gun.

-Bez not only invented a new tattoo gun that minimises the negative effects of heavy, vibrating power tools, he also founded his own company, Ego, to sell his ergonomic tattoo machines, grips and accessories.
+Bez not only invented a new tattoo gun that minimizes the negative effects of heavy, vibrating power tools, he also founded his own company, Ego, to sell his ergonomic tattoo machines, grips, and accessories.

 LAIKA